Secret's Out: What Women Need To Know About UTI’s & Bicycle Touring

 Wear Clean Clothes.
 I know it’s gross, but your cycling shorts are a breeding ground for bacteria: damp with sweat, mashed against your body, with very little ventilation.
 The best way to prevent a UTI is to keep your cycling shorts (and yourself) clean.
 This usually means you’ll need to wash the absorbent pad of your bike shorts every night, and wear a clean pair while those dry for the next day.
 Also, don’t “hang out” in your cycling shorts than longer than necessary: immediately after your daily ride, change into clean, dry, loose-fitting clothing.

 Clean Yourself.
 Carry baby wipes and clean yourself multiple times per day, wiping front to back.
-This is especially important if you’re sexually active during your bike tour, as bacteria is sort of mashed against you during intercourse (Gee, thanks, Olivia, you’re so romantic).
+This is especially important if you’re sexually active during your bike tour, as bacteria is sort of mashed against you during intercourse (Gee, Olivia, you’re so romantic).

 Was this article helpful?
 Have other tips to share?
 Let me know in the comments below!